- Tim Hull, Technical Manager, Contaminated Land, BWB Consulting

 Developing brownfield sites delivers a number of key benefits.
 Not only does brownfield development recover desirable locations whilst reducing potential environmental damage and greenbelt spawl, but in the process can help regenerate urban areas and renovate derelict sites.
 With the Campaign to Protect Rural England's 2019 report stating that there is enough brownfield sites in England to build over one million new homes, two thirds of which could be delivered in five years; what are the next steps for developing brownfield sites in the U.K.?

 Join this Westminster Briefing on 17th September 2019 to understand the latest policy initiatives and how to overcome barriers when developing brownfield sites.
-You will learn from good practice examples how to effectively identify, plan for and develop brownfield sites, which you can implement within your own setting.
+You will learn from good practice examples how to effectively decontaminate and develop brownfield sites, which you can implement within your own setting.

 Key issues to be addressed: